nethackscoreboard-org/matter/README.md

 Force processing of all variants and players, even if they do not need updating.
 Note, that regenerating all players' pages takes very long time.
 If you just want force regenerating aggregate pages, use the --noplayers option along with --force.

 **--variant**=*variant*
-Limit processin only to specified variant.
+Limit processing only to specified variant.
 This can be used multiple times.
 Variant can also be "all".

 **--noplayers**
 Disable generating player pages.